 Google now uses microlearning to nudge managers to take action when they receive their survey results on how they’re doing as a manager.
-Managers see a whisper lesson relevant to the lowest-scoring management attribute in their personal survey results.
-Internal analysis showed that Google managers who received a whisper lesson improved on that attribute in the next survey by 22-40 percentage points versus a control, leading Google to implement whisper courses as a standard practice for manager survey results distribution.
+Managers see a whisper lesson relevant to the lowest-scoring management behavior in their personal survey results.
+Internal analysis showed that Google managers who received a whisper lesson improved on that behavior in the next survey by 22-40 percentage points versus a control, leading Google to implement whisper courses as a standard practice for manager survey results distribution.

 Google has used whisper courses to support on-the-job microlearning across a variety of topics, from coaching to inclusion.
 When people are busy, these short, spaced lessons may help them retain what’s important.
 One Googler shared, “I love that it was practice-focused.
 Often times you leave a course overwhelmed with info and it's hard to implement a real change.
 Because you're encouraging stepwise change, it feels like a slow, steady progression of understanding how you can evolve the way you work.”
 Any organization can adopt this approach — use this simple guide to develop your very own whisper course.